dcomtois/summarytools/README.md

 freq(tobacco[ ,c("gender", "age.gr", "smoker")])
 ```

-We can without fear pass a whole data frame to `freq()`; the function
+We can without fear pass a whole data frame to `freq()`; it will figure
-will ignore numerical variables having many distinct values.
+out which variables to ignore (numerical variables having many distinct
+values).

 ## 2 - ctable() : Cross-Tabulations